Rex-22/sword-shop/README.md

 4. Start the database with docker `docker-compose up -d`
 5. Run the migration `yarn run migration`
 6. Seed the database `yarn run seed`
-7. Start the server after the database is running `yarn start:dev`
+7. Start the server after the database is running `yarn start:debug`
 8. Open your browser and open http://localhost:3000
 9. Done!